thephpleague/csv/docs/8.0/inserting.md

 - `addValidator`: Adds a validator each time it is called.
 The method takes two parameters:
     - A `callable` which takes an `array` as its unique parameter;
     - The validator name which is **required**.
-If another validator was already registered with the given name, it will be overriden.
+If another validator was already registered with the given name, it will be overridden.
 - `removeValidator`: Removes an already registered validator by using the validator registrated name.
 - `hasValidator`: Checks if the validator is already registered
 - `clearValidators`: removes all registered validator.